 Unholy Death Knight Utility

 - Anti-Magic Shell is your magic soaking ability.
 This ability can be used to generate Runic Power by soaking magic damage.
-If you cast Anti-Magic Shell before a magical debuff would be applied to you such as Bursting, the Anti-Magic Shell will prevent the application of the debuff.
+If you cast Anti-Magic Shell before a magical debuff would be applied to you, such as Bursting, the Anti-Magic Shell will prevent the application of the debuff.

-- Dark Succor is a proc that occurs whenever you kill an enemy, and grants you a free cast of Death Strike.
+- Dark Succor is a proc that occurs whenever you kill an enemy, granting you a free cast of Death Strike and increases the healing by an additional 10% of your maximum health.
 This can be very useful if your group is taking high amounts of AoE damage.

 Mythic+ Talents for Unholy Death Knights

 Please note that the talents that we recommend below are specifically for Mythic+.
 If you want to see a talent overview for Unholy Death Knights, then you can check out our main talent page linked below.

 Below are the suggested talents for Mythic+.
 These talents are recommended for all affixes and keystone levels.
 For more information on particular talents and when to use them, refer to the Builds and Talents page.

 |15||✓ Infected Claws||✓ All Will Serve||✓ Clawing Shadows|